storagebits/KISSS/README.md

 - **Gphoto 2**
 	- [**gPhoto2**](http://www.gphoto.org/proj/)  is a free, redistributable, ready to use set of digital camera software applications for Unix-like systems, written by a whole team of dedicated volunteers around the world.
 It supports more than  [2500 cameras](http://www.gphoto.org/proj/libgphoto2/support.php)
 	- Check if your DSLR is supported here : [http://www.gphoto.org/proj/libgphoto2/support.php](http://www.gphoto.org/proj/libgphoto2/support.php)
-	- I suggest this automated installer for installation : https://github.com/gonzalo/gphoto2-updater/  .
+	- I suggest this automated installer to have the lastest  : https://github.com/gonzalo/gphoto2-updater/  .
 This script allows to install last development and last stable releases of gphoto2 and libgphoto2 based on git repositories

 - **Python**
 	- Python was the best choice for many reasons...
 Ease of use, tons of libraries to manage the Rasp , the post processing stuffs and the cloud interaction.